New limits on light dark matter - proton cross section from the cosmic large-scale structure

-\textbf{Discussion} -- Figure \ref{fig:comparison} compares our bound to some other competitive published bounds from cosmology and direct detection (see caption for details)\footnote{There are also limits using the same Milky Way satellites data as in the figure, but with a less conservative approach to translating bounds from other dark matter models \cite{2021PhRvL.126i1101N,2021arXiv210712377B}.
+\textbf{Discussion} -- Figure \ref{fig:comparison} compares our bound to some other competitive published bounds from cosmology and direct detection (see caption for details)\footnote{There are two different existing approaches to setting cross-section limits using Milky Way satellites data, in the absence of dedicated cosmological simulations that include the imprint of primordial dark matter -- proton interactions.
+Both entail translating bounds on the mass of a warm dark matter (WDM) particle.
+In one approach, the bound is translated by finding the cross section at which the corresponding transfer function is always more suppressed than the WDM equivalent \citep{2021ApJ...907L..46M}.
+In the other, the bound is translated by matching the interacting dark matter transfer function to the WDM transfer function at the scale at which the power spectrum is suppressed by 75\% relative to cold dark matter \citep{2021PhRvL.126i1101N}; both approaches are considered in Ref.~\cite{2021arXiv210712377B}.
 In the preprint \cite{2021arXiv210712377B}, there are also limits using Lyman-alpha forest data and an approximate method called the ``area criterion'' to translate bounds from other dark matter models \citep{2017JCAP...11..046M}.
 Dark matter and neutrino direct detection limits have been reinterpreted in the context of dark matter upscattering by cosmic rays \citep{2019PhRvL.122q1801B,2019PhRvD.100j3011C}; we do not show these limits here as they constrain the cross section at relativistic energies, which precludes a simple mapping to the velocity-independent cross section bounds we consider here.
 In Fig.~\ref{fig:comparison}, cosmological limits are given at the 95\% C.I., while direct detection and XQC limits are given at the 90\% C.I. as is the convention in experimental particle physics; this motivates the establishment of a common statistical language in setting dark matter bounds.}.
 We set the strongest cosmological upper limit to-date on the dark matter -- proton cross section for dark matter particle masses from 10 keV to 100 GeV.
 Our bounds are highly complementary to direct detection searches for sub-GeV dark matter, where traditional nuclear recoil techniques have limited sensitivity to light dark matter.
 We improve over previous cosmological cross section bounds by accessing smaller scales in the matter power spectrum at high redshift (\(z \sim 5\)), as traced by the Lyman-alpha forest flux power spectrum.
 Fig.~\ref{fig:scale} shows, as a function of mass and cross section, the relevant suppression scale in the clustering of matter arising from dark matter -- proton interactions in the early universe.
 It follows that by probing smaller scales using the Lyman-alpha forest, we rule out the presence of a suppression arising from a smaller cross section and reduce the allowed upper limit.

 In the low-density IGM that the Lyman-alpha forest traces at \(z \sim 5\), there is less contamination of the dark matter suppression scale by non-linear gravitational evolution than, \eg in the distribution of Milky Way satellites at \(z = 0\).
 Nonetheless, these two methods are themselves highly complementary, providing independent limits in different physical environments and with different nuisance parameter models.
 This motivates future joint analyses, also in combination with strong gravitational lensing observations \citep{2020MNRAS.491.6077G,2021ApJ...917....7N}.